-Whether you're hosting friends and family for a meal or learning how to become a sommelier, serving wine at the ideal temperature can really make a difference.
+Whether you're hosting friends and family for a meal or learning what is a sommelier and how to become a sommelier (and taking sommelier classes),serving wine at the ideal temperature can really make a difference.

 Red Wine Serving Temperature